Watch this short film about Posterior Cortical Atrophy (PCA) and read Lori's story about noticing the signs of PCA in her husband, John.

 What were the early PCA signs that you noticed in John?

-For a good twelve to eighteen months before his diagnosis that I noticed subtle changes in John.
+For a good twelve to eighteen months before his diagnosis, I noticed subtle changes in John.

 What challenges have you and John faced together?